MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

     }
     ```

-3. Modify your app's **MainApplication.java** file to include code for starting SDK:
+3. Modify the app's **MainApplication.java** file to include code for starting SDK:

-    * Add these lines to import section
+    * Add these lines to the import section

     ```java
     import com.microsoft.appcenter.reactnative.crashes.AppCenterReactNativeCrashesPackage;